srivcodes/srivcodes/README.md

 ### Hi there 👋

 I am Srividya M Venkatesh, I am learning Frontend Developement.
-I focus on writing semantic HTML, using modern CSS and Javascript.
+I focus on writing semantic HTML, using modern CSS, React and Javascript.

 - 🔭 I’m currently working on ...
 I am currently practising JavaScript, React and other major technologies in the React Ecosystem, by building projects with every new technology that I learn.
 I also write pointers and notes about what I learn here.